 1. After the ATV stops, shift into neutral.

 2. Stop the engine using the emergency stop switch.

 3. Turn off the ignition.

-4. If you have to park on a hill, shift the ATV into park.
+4. If you have to park on a hill, shift the ATV into low gear or park (if applicable).

 5. Engage the brake lever lock.